 PILLAR IV: CHILDREN & YOUTH The American Legion's Children & Youth pillar is guided by three main objectives: strengthen the family unit, support organizations that help children in need, and provide communities with well-rounded programs to deliver hope and opportunity for young people facing difficult challenges.
-Temporary Financial Assistance (TFA) is designed to assist minor children of eligible active-duty service-members or eligible American Legion members through cash grants.
-These grants help families meet the costs of shelter, utilities, food and medical expenses.
+Temporary Financial Assistance (TFA) is designed to assist minor children of eligible active-duty servicemembers or eligible American Legion members through cash grants.
+These grants help families meet the costs of shelter, utilities, food, clothing and medical expenses.
+Over the last decade, over \$5.4 million in TFA grants have been awarded.
 An example of how The American Legion aids servicemembers was in full view of the nation in January 2019 when the longest government shutdown prevented U.S. Coast Guard servicemembers from receiving their paychecks.
 In response, American Legion volunteers and staff worked tirelessly to process TFA grants so the Coast Guard personnel and their families would be able to afford food, pay housing and utilities, and take care of other necessary bills.
 In all, the American Legion distributed more than \$1 million to Coast Guard members and their families at that time.
 While an extraordinary effort, this type of support is carried out by American Legion members daily throughout the United States. legion.org/tfa "The American Legion was almost like a hero for me.
-The American Legion eased our financial burden and worry with their assistance to help us." - Ivan Redhorn of Great Falls, Mont., an Army veteran of the Iraq War and a father of six who lost his home to a house fire EGION FAMILY The American Legion Family consists of The American Legion, Sons of The American Legion, American Legion Auxiliary and American Legion Riders.
+The American Legion eased our financial burden and worry with their assistance to help us."
+Ivan Redhorn of Great Falls, Mont., an Army veteran of the Iraq War and a father of six who lost his home to a house fire EGION FAMILY The American Legion Family consists of The American Legion, Sons of The American Legion, American Legion Auxiliary and American Legion Riders.
 Members of the Riders must also be members of the Legion, Auxiliary or Sons.

 - Sons of The American Legion: Founded in 1932, the SAL honor the service and sacrifice of veterans.
-There are more than 378,000 members worldwide.
+There are more than 390,000 members worldwide.
 Members include males whose parents or grandparents served in the U.S. military and are eligible for membership in The American Legion. legion.org/sons/join - American Legion Auxiliary: The Auxiliary's membership criteria was changed in 2019 from "wives" to "spouses," allowing males to join the organization.
 With 7,600 units in the United States, members are dedicated to serving, helping and meeting the needs of veterans, their families and their communities. alaforveterans.org • American Legion Riders: There are more than 2,500 American Legion Riders chapters across the nation.
-Riders support their communities with local fundraising events and are the primary force behind the American Legion Veterans & Children Fund.
-Legion Riders raise awareness and collect donations during the annual American Legion Legacy Ride, which has helped raise more than \$17 million to assist the children of military personnel who were killed or became over 50 percent disabled after 9/11.
+Riders support their communities with local fundraising events and are the primary force behind the American Legion Veterans & Children Fund (VCF).
+Legion Riders raise awareness and collect donations during the annual American Legion Legacy Ride to support VCF, which raised \$930,000 in its first year riding for the cause in 2024.
 Additionally, Riders perform a number of services for American Legion-supported causes and provide support at military funerals. legion.org/riders